Sikh scriptures: History

+Another recension, known as the Bhai Banno Bir (also known as the Bhai Bhannowali Bir), was also in circulation.
+The composition of this recension is traced back to 1604 by Bhai Banno, a prominent follower of the Guru, who prepared an unauthorized copy of the composition of Guru Arjan when the Guru asked him to get the leafs bound together into a manuscript at Lahore.
+Another view is that it was prepared in 1642 by a certain Banno of Khara Mangat (located in modern-day Gujrat district).
+This composition contains many extraneous, superfluous, and apocryphal writings, including sectoral Mina compositions and compositions of the female Bhakti saint, Mirabai.

+There further existed a third recension, known as the Lahori Bir.
+The Lahori Bir was composed in around 1610 and was found in a shrine in Pakistan.
+The Lahori Bir is mostly similar to the sanctified Kartarpuri Bir, however differences lay in the ordering of Bhagat (devotional poets) and Bhatt (bardic poets) compositions found at the end of the scripture.

+Guru Gobind Singh would later publish the Damdami recension (also spelt as 'Damdama') of the Adi Granth with Bhai Mani Singh acting as the scribe.
+The reason for him doing so has been said to be the unauthorized recensions of the Adi Granth scattered around, especially the Banno recension which contained unauthorized additions.
+This is the recension in-which the guruship was given to in 1708 and rechristened as the Guru Granth Sahib, however the original Damdami manuscript was lost during the Vadda Ghalughara in 1762.
+Two exact copies of the Damdami recension, one manuscript dating to 1682 and the other dated to 1691, were kept at the Sikh Reference Library and are presumed to be lost forever after the library was burnt down by Indian forces during Operation Blue Star in 1984.

 Shaant Ras (Essence of Peace)

 Guru Granth Sahib

 The principal Sikh scripture is the Adi Granth (First Scripture), more commonly called the Guru Granth Sahib.
 The Sikhs do not regard this as their "holy book" but as their perpetual and current "guru", guide or master.
 It was called Adi Granth until Guru Gobind Singh, the tenth and final guru in human form, conferred on it the title of the guru in 1708, after which it was called Sri Guru Granth Sahib, or Guru Granth Sahib for short.
 The Granth has 1430 Ang Sahib (ang meaning limb since the Guru Granth Sahib is not a book but it is the eternal Guru for Sikhs) divided into 39 chapters.
 All copies are exactly alike.
 The Sikhs are forbidden from making any changes to the text within this scripture.

 The Guru Granth Sahib was compiled by Guru Arjan Dev, the fifth guru of the Sikhs.
 The work of compilation was started in 1601 and finished in 1604.
 The Granth, called "Pothi Sahib" by Guru Arjan, was installed at Harmandir Sahib (House of God) with much celebration.
-The SGPC Guru Granth Sahib has the works of 6 Gurus while the Nihang version has the works of 7 gurus including one couplet by Guru Har Rai.